 The U.S. higher education system has great academic flexibility where you can switch between courses and majors or opt for multiple specializations.
 Universities are also very helpful to international students and make sure that they are comfortable and happy in the US.
 The universities also have strict rules against racism and bullying.
 The cultural diversity in the United States also opens up opportunities to interact with people from different cultures and backgrounds too.

-Commonly Asked USA F1 Visa Interview Questions and Answers for Students
+Other Commonly Asked USA F1 Visa Interview Questions and Answers for Students

 Interview Questions regarding your University or School